NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-don-t-understand.md

 ---
 name: Things I Don't Understand
 about: This is for adding issues that you don't understand
-title: ''
+title: 'Thing I want to know: <fill in title> [Thing I want to know]'
 labels: Things I Don't Understand
 assignees: ''

 ---

-I don't understand <fill in what you don't here>
+Please describe what you want to know in less than 255 characters.